Vey-Digital/vey-digital.github.io/about.md

 </style>

 <div class="vd-wide vd-intro">
-  <p>VeyDigital turns scattered marketing, web, CRM, and sales data into clear decisions.
+  <p>VeyDigital turns scattered marketing, web, CRM, and sales data into clear decisions.</p>
   <p>We build clean dashboards leaders trust, improve conversion with structured experiments, and automate the busywork so your team can focus on impact.</p>
 </div>